Clear Writing Q&A with Ben Riggs from Kettering Health

 Many professions (i.e., law, medicine, finance) are gatekeepers of important information for the public.
 What obligations do professionals have to communicate in plain language?

-Professionals occupying roles within industries such as law, medicine, finance, and politics are setting up offices next door to people’s public and private dreams, hopes, and concerns.
+Professionals occupying roles within industries such as law, medicine, finance, and politics set up their offices next door to people’s dreams, hopes, and concerns.
 Their job titles have almost intimate proximity to others’ everyday lives.
 So, their obligation to clear communication is non-negotiable.

 Plain language is what their customers, stakeholders, and clients need.
 And this requires professionals to slow down and not assume they’ve been clear.
-It’s one thing to know what you wanted to say; it’s vital to know what you have said—and to know how to make sure the latter is the same as the former.
+It’s important to know what you want to say.
+But it’s vital to know what you have said and how you’ve said it.

 What’s the most important—yet simple—change medical professionals can make to public-facing documents to improve understanding?